The Missionary Rosary

 Benedict XVI

 Therefore, at Mary’s side, we have a wonderful opportunity to deepen the missionary dimension of our faith.
-A very simple way of doing this is by praying the rosary, individually and as a community.
+A very simple way of doing this is by praying the rosary well, either personally or in community.

-In reality the rosary is neither opposed to meditation on the Word of God nor opposed to liturgical prayer, rather it is a natural and ideal complement to those.
-It is a good way to prepare for the celebration of the Eucharist and a wonderful prayer of thanksgiving after the Eucharist.
+The rosary is by no means opposed to meditation on the Word of God or to liturgical prayer; rather, it is a natural complement and a very fitting preparation and thanksgiving for the celebration of the Eucharist.

-If the Eucharist is the center of our Christian life then the Rosary contributes in a privileged manner to deepen our communion with Christ and to maintain our lives focused on Christ so that we are able to reveal his merciful love to our sisters and brothers.
+If the Eucharist is the center of our Christian life then the Rosary contributes in a privileged manner to extend and deepen our communion with Christ, and it teaches us to live always with the gaze of the heart fixed on Him, so as to radiate His merciful love to all people and all things.

-In order to emphasize the universal and missionary dimension of this traditional Marian prayer, Fulton Sheen, a bishop in the United States, in the middle of the last century, devised what we today call the missionary rosary.
-It is a form of prayer that enables us to pray to the Father, through the intercession of Mary, for the intentions and the needs of all the people in the world.
-During each mystery, represented by a specific color, we remember the intentions of one of the five continents.
+To express well the universal and missionary dimension of this Marian prayer, Archbishop Fulton Sheen (USA) introduced in the mid-20th century what we now call the “Missionary Rosary.”
+It is a form of prayer to present to the Father, through Mary’s intercession, the intentions of the world.
+In each mystery, with a specific color, we pray for one of the five continents:

 In this way, when one has finished praying the rosary, one will have prayed for all men and women in the world.